greenrobotllc/codefrog-help/help/mas/privacy.md

 - CodeFrog only connects to external services when you use specific features
 - Your code and files are never sent to external services without your explicit action
 - All connections use HTTPS encryption
-- You can use CodeFrog entirely offline for local projects (except AI features)
+- You can use CodeFrog entirely offline for local projects
+- CodeFrog does not include embedded AI CLI tools (use your Mac's Terminal app for AI CLI tools like Auggie, Cursor, etc.)

 ## External Services